 Common Sense Media is an organization that “provides education and advocacy to families to promote safe technology and media for children.”

 Sexual exploitation is a type of child abuse.
 It puts a young person at huge risk of damage to their physical, emotional and psychological health.

 CSE involves young people and children being ‘groomed’ and sexually exploited.
 It can take many forms, such as through an apparently ‘consensual’ relationship with an older person or a young person having sex in return for attention, gifts, cigarettes or alcohol.

-Parents and carers should be aware of the risk of exploitation brought by the Internet.
+Parents and carers should be aware of the risk of exploitation that the internet poses.
 The most important aspect in protecting children from online threats is direct communication by discussing with them their online behaviours and preferences and informing about safe online behaviour.
-In addition to that, there are software tools that help to protect children from online threats known as ‘parental control tools’.
+In addition to this, there are software tools that help to protect children from online threats known as ‘parental control tools’.

 Many young people who are being exploited do not realise they are at risk and will not ask for help.
 Some may see themselves as willing participants in such abuse, not realising that what is happening to them is illegal.

 Signs to look out for:

 - Has the young person received unexplained gifts or money?

 - Do they use their mobile phone excessively and/or secretively?